The Identify API is only available to Business plan customers.

 });

-This would be useful if you wanted to target a Poll against users on variant-A, or only those who came to you from Facebook paid adverts, for example.
+This would be useful if you wanted to target a survey against users on variant-A, or only those who came to you from Facebook paid adverts, for example.

 Using the Identify API in a Legally Compliant Manner